-The following is a brief explanation of a qualified joint and survivor annuity (QJSA), a qualified pre-retirement survivor annuity (QPSA) and the ways in which these benefit distribution forms impact or are otherwise important for same-sex domestic partners (and same-sex couples married under the laws of the State of Massachusetts).
+The following is a brief explanation of a qualified joint and survivor annuity (QJSA), a qualified pre-retirement survivor annuity (QPSA) and the ways in which these benefit distribution forms impact or are otherwise important for same- and different-sex domestic partners.

 The information in this document does not constitute legal advice.
 For assistance with legal questions specific to your situation, please consult an attorney.